Heterogeneous Synthetic Learner for Panel Data: Methodology

-\textbf{Aggregated data. } One common case in real applications of SC is where the unit-level value is aggregated over individuals in this unit, i.e., the so-called \textit{aggregated data}.
-For example, each unit can be a region where many individuals live in \citep{abadie2010synthetic, dube2015pooling, bayat2020synthetic}.
-In this case, as argued in \cite{shi2021assumptions}, as long as the individuals are homogeneous conditioned on their features, under mild conditions, the same relationship should hold for the unit-level outcomes in both the treatment and control.
+\textbf{Aggregated data. } One common case in real applications of SC is where the unit-level values are aggregated over individuals in the unit, i.e., the so-called \textit{aggregated data}.
+For example, each unit can be a region where many individuals live \citep{abadie2010synthetic, dube2015pooling, bayat2020synthetic}.
+In this case, as argued in \citet{shi2021assumptions}, as long as invariance assumptions across units and time were satisfied, under mild conditions, the linear factor model form holds for the unit-level outcomes.
 See Appendix \ref{ap:modelass} for formal arguments.

-\textbf{Tensor factor model. } Another popular setup is when the outcomes are driven by several common factors, i.e., when the tensor $\{Y_{i,t}(a)\}_{i \le N, t \le T, a \in \{0, 1\} }$ has a low-rank structure.
-Such a structure is well exploited in the tensor estimation literature and recently extended to casual panel data by \cite{Agarwal2021synthetic}.
-Specifically, the model states $Y_{i,t}(a) = \sum_{k=1}^K u_{t,k} v_{i,k} \xi_{a, k} + \Tilde{\varepsilon}_{i,t}$, where $u_{t,k}$, $v_{i,k}$ and $\xi_{a, k}$ are the latent time/unit/intervention factor, respectively.
+\textbf{Tensor factor model. } Another common scenario is when the outcomes are driven by several common factors, i.e., when the tensor $\{Y_{i,t}(a)\}_{i \le N, t \le T, a \in \{0, 1\} }$ has a low-rank structure.
+Such a structure is well exploited in the tensor estimation literature and recently extended to casual panel data by \citet{Agarwal2021synthetic}.
+Specifically, the model states that $Y_{i,t}(a) = \sum_{k=1}^K u_{t,k} v_{i,k} \xi_{a, k} + \varepsilon_{i,t}$, where $u_{t,k}$, $v_{i,k}$ and $\xi_{a, k}$ are the latent time/unit/intervention factors, respectively.
 For example, \citet{bayat2020synthetic} applied this model to study the effect of different interventions in containing the COVID spread, across regions and over time.

+Given Equation \eqref{eq:scweight2}, we could use a similar procedure as in Section \ref{sec:Estimator_one_side} to estimate the counterfactual treatment outcomes for the control units.
+Then with the estimated counterfactual outcomes for both treated units and control units, we are able to estimate the Individual Treatment Effect for each unit.
+We summarized the approach to estimating the Individual Treatment Effect, i.e., ITE in Algorithm \ref{algo_ite}.

+After obtaining the ITE estimator from both sides, we are able to construct our HTE estimator.
+In this section, we propose two Heterogeneous Two-side Synthetic Learners, namely Heterogeneous Two-side Synthetic X-Learner (H2SXL) and Heterogeneous Two-side Synthetic Doubly Robust Learner (H2SDRL).